Training-free hyperparameter optimization of neural networks for electronic structures in matter: Results

 The computational speed-up of this method is drastic.
 The conventional method of finding optimal descriptors is a computationally heavy task, because it requires multiple NN model optimizations.
 Contrarily, the evaluation of the ACSD surrogate metric can be done in a matter of minutes on a single CPU.
 This results in a speed-up of around two orders of magnitude, while qualitatively yielding the same results.

-The assessment for a fixed cutoff radius $R_\mathrm{cut}$ and and varying $J_\mathrm{max}$ yields a similar trend which is illustrated in Fig.~\ref{fig:snap_anaylysis_components}.
-As long as $J_\mathrm{max}$ is chosen sufficiently large, there is little effect on the accuracy of the NN (green).
+The assessment for a fixed cutoff radius $R_\mathrm{cut}$ and varying $J_\mathrm{max}$ yields a similar trend which is illustrated in Fig.~\ref{fig:snap_anaylysis_components}.
+As long as $J_\mathrm{max}$ is chosen sufficiently large, there is little effect on the accuracy of the NN (green), and above $J_\mathrm{max}=2$ all networks achieve the desired accuracy.
 This trend is not fully reflected by the ACSD surrogate metric (red).
 However, this can be explained due to the nature of this numerical experiment.
 An increase in components leads to additional components being added that are generally small in value.
 These in turn cause slightly larger deviations for almost identical SNAP vectors, but do not carry meaningful information for the NN.
 This leads to almost unnoticeable differences in NN accuracies.
 However, minimal $J_\mathrm{max}$ values leading to reasonable accuracy is indeed reflected by the ACSD surrogate metric.
-Based only on the surrogate metric, one could choose the first data point for which the ACSD encounters a minimum, in this case $J_\mathrm{max}=3$.
+Based only on the surrogate metric, one would choose the first data point for which the ACSD encounters a minimum, in this case $J_\mathrm{max}=3$.
 The NN accuracy of this data set is comparable to that for higher $J_\mathrm{max}$ at reduced computational cost, thus demonstrating the utility of our ACSD surrogate metric.